-In contrast, over the last several years there have also been five activity sites that have been reoccupied by spotted owls after the apparent disappearance of barred owls: 260 (Gas Wells), 99 (Chadd Creek), 296 (Brown's Gulch/Elk River), 287 (McCready Gulch/Freshwater), and 574 (Mt.
+In contrast, over the last several years there have also been eight activity sites that have been reoccupied by spotted owls after the apparent disappearance of barred owls: 9 (North Fork Elk River), 11 (Doe Creek), 28 (Strongs Creek), 167 (Corbett Ranch), 260 (Gas Wells), 38 (Yager Creek), 287 (McCready Gulch/Freshwater), and 574 (Mt.
 Bemis-Grizzly Creek).
 See Map 2 for a map of all barred owl detections and nest sites located on HRC property.

-An ongoing spotted owl and barred owl telemetry study involving the National Council for Air and Stream Improvement, Inc. (NCASI), the Bureau of Land Management (BLM), Redwood National and State Parks, Green Diamond Resource Company, and Mendocino Redwood Company, among others, is reaching a conclusion.
+A spotted owl and barred owl telemetry study involving the National Council for Air and Stream Improvement, Inc. (NCASI), the Bureau of Land Management (BLM), Redwood National and

+State Parks, Green Diamond Resource Company, and Mendocino Redwood Company, among others, is reaching a conclusion.
 The goals of the study included:

-• Development of resource selection function models for spotted owl and barred owl habitat in relation to silvicultural applications.

-- Promote integrated conservation or recovery of spotted owls across commercial and noncommercial forestlands. - Clarify spotted owl and barred owl habitat relationships. - Evaluate spotted owl responses to commercial thinning and partial harvesting in different parts of the owl's range.
+- Development of resource selection function models for spotted owl and barred owl habitat in relation to silvicultural applications. - Promote integrated conservation or recovery of spotted owls across commercial and noncommercial forestlands. - Clarify spotted owl and barred owl habitat relationships. - Evaluate spotted owl responses to commercial thinning and partial harvesting in different parts of the owl's range.